How to Buy a Rental Property with No Money (10 Strategies)

 There are plenty of ways to buy a rental property without having to dip into your bank account.
 These can include a cash-out refinance, personal loan, private funding, and more.

 Many believe that investing in real estate is a strategy reserved to help wealthy people increase their wealth.
 However, that doesn’t have to be the case.
-While it is easier to get started with a nest egg, it’s still possible to do it get it done with 0% down.
+While it is easier to get started with a nest egg, it’s still possible to get it done with 0% down.

 Investing in real estate with no money down usually requires more risk and some more upfront elbow grease.
 In many cases, you can also combine multiple strategies in order to get enough cash for a down payment.